awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codestarnotifications-notificationrule.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Resource`  <a name="cfn-codestarnotifications-notificationrule-resource"></a>
 The Amazon Resource Name \(ARN\) of the resource to associate with the notification rule\.
-Supported resources include pipelines in AWS CodePipeline, repositories in AWS CodeCommit, and build projects in AWS CodeBuild\.
+Supported resources include pipelines in AWS CodePipeline, repositories in AWS CodeCommit, build projects in AWS CodeBuild, and applications in AWS CodeDeploy\.
 *Required*: Yes
 *Type*: String
 *Pattern*: `^arn:aws[^:\s]*:[^:\s]*:[^:\s]*:[0-9]{12}:[^\s]+$`